Bed Bugs 101

-Bed bugs have nothing to do with how dirty or clean a home is.
+Bed bugs have nothing to do with how clean a home is.
 Anyone at any time can unknowingly bring one of these uninvited guests home with them.
-Bed bugs are found in five-star hotels, luxury homes, small homes, shelters, schools — anywhere people are coming and going.
-They are hitchhikers that grab onto your clothes or get in your bags in order to get into your home, office, or building.
+Bed bugs are found in five-star hotels, luxury homes, small homes, shelters, schools, and just about anywhere people come and go.
+Bed bugs are notorious hitchhikers that grab onto your clothes or get in your bags in order to get into your home, office, or building.
 However, clutter can help an infestation grow quickly.

-Stigmas still exist regarding having a bed bug infestation, and the stress of knowing bugs are in a home causes people considerable stress – and, in some cases, long-standing psychological problems – even after the bugs are gone.
-At Northwest K9 Bed Bug Detectives, we understand how stressful it is to have to handle an unanticipated situation like bed bugs.
-We take the time with each client to assess the situation and provide information so they can make the best choice for them.
+Stigmas still exist around bed bug infestations, and knowing bugs are in a home causes people considerable stress – and, in some cases, long-standing psychological problems – even after the bugs are gone.
+At Northwest K9 Bed Bug Detectives in Seattle, we understand how stressful it is to have to handle an unanticipated situation like bed bugs.
+With each client, we take the time to assess the situation and provide information so they can make the best choice for their unique circumstances.

 Why Can’t I See Any Bed Bugs When I Look for Them?

-Another reason bed bugs are hard to spot is because their habits make them hard to find.
-They typically remain still unless they are going to “feed,” and they normally feed from 12 p.m, to 5 a.m. when people are sleeping.
+Another reason bed bugs are hard to spot is because their habits make them difficult to find.
+They typically remain still unless they are going to “feed,” and they normally feed between midnight and 5 a.m., when people are sleeping.

 How Quickly Do Bed Bugs Populate?

 Early detection and intervention is vital to eliminating these bugs!
-If left alone, an infestation will become extremely difficult – if not impossible – to eliminate except through whole-building fumigation, which is so expensive it is reserved for only the most severe commercial infestations.
+If left alone, an infestation will become extremely difficult — if not impossible — to eliminate, except through whole-building fumigation, which is so expensive that it is reserved for only the most severe commercial infestations.

 Why Can’t I Just Wait Them Out and Stay Away From My Home Until They Die?